mako-framework/docs/02_routing_and_controllers/02_controllers.md

 | setCharset  | Sets the character set    |
 | getCharset  | Returns the character set |

-> Stream responses might not always work as expected as some webservers and reverse proxies will buffer the output before sending it.
+> Stream responses might not always work as expected as some webservers and reverse proxies will buffer the output before sending it in its entirety.
+When using Nginx you can send the `X-Accel-Buffering` with the value `no` to disable output buffering for the response.

 #### <a id="controller_helpers:json_response" href="#controller_helpers:json_response">JSON response</a>